digital-asset/daml/ledger/daml-on-sql/README.rst

 -----------------------------

 A timer.
-Time to fully process a submission (validation, deduplication and interpretation) before it's handed over to the ledger to be finalized (either committed or rejected).
+Time to fully process a submission (validation, deduplication and interpretation) before it is handed over to the ledger to be finalized (either committed or rejected).

 ``daml.commands.valid_submissions``